About Pima County Republican Women’s Club

 Compiled by Sheilah Bowen, President 1998-1999

-In 2004, PCRWC celebrated our 80th anniversary and we are proud to be the longest standing Republican women’s club in the state.
-We cherish our history dating back to the 1920’s with memorabilia, scrapbooks and pictorials.
-We pride ourselves on educating our members, support women’s education through several scholarship programs, volunteer time and contribute funds to local organizations, and continue to work to elect Republicans at the local, state and federal level.
+In 2004, PCRWC celebrated our 80th anniversary and we are proud to be the longest-standing Republican women’s club in the state.
+We cherish our history dating back to the 1920s with memorabilia, scrapbooks and pictorials.
+We pride ourselves on educating our members, supporting women’s education through several scholarship programs, volunteering time, and contributing funds to local organizations, and continue to work to elect Republicans at the local, state, and federal levels.